BNOTIONS/js-patterns/3-grunt/README.md

 ### 1. Globally Install Grunt

 NPM (Node Package Manager) is the official package manager for Node.
 It is an easy to use command line tool for install your favorite Node libraries and packages.
-From the command line packages are installed like so:
+You can install packages from the command line like so:

 ```bash
 npm install pacakge-name